 Interns may arrange their own housing if they do not choose IDU housing.

-While this specific option is new for IE3 Global participants, you can review previous IDU interns’ experiences here.
+While this specific placement is new for IE3 Global participants, you can review previous IDU interns’ experiences here.

 Summer: January 25